Flash Gordon (pinball)

 Flash Gordon is a pinball machine that was produced by Bally and released in February 1981.

 Flash Gordon film

 The game is based on the "Flash Gordon" character and stories of comics, film and television.
 It was produced to coincide and promote the December 1980 film Flash Gordon and was shown on NBC Today with Max Von Sydow (Ming the Merciless) playing the game.
 The backglass uses in-character likenesses of the main cast of the film including Ming the Merciless, Flash Gordon, and Dale Arden.
 The artist created an original montage from watching the film, and from a small booklet of images.
+The artist chose to primarily use red and black because these are the colors of Flash Gordon's insignia and clothing.

 Design and layout

 It is the first split-level pinball machine from Bally, although the playfield was wired as if it were one; due to the additional height the playfield was mounted lower in the cabinet than other contemporary games.
 The higher level playfield is stylised as Ming's palace which can be reached from either ramp.
 Both of these ramps have a spinner at the bottom entrance.
 There is a third flipper, three drop targets, and a single pop bumper in this area, with a single drop target above.
 The main (lower level) playfield contains two pop bumpers towards the top, a bank of 4 drop targets on the left, and three in-line drop targets on the right.
 Between the playfields is a kick-out hole which can launch the ball in either direction.